Not Tomorrow Yet: Plot

 Outside, Tara and Gabriel help Andy take Craig away to a vehicle where they keep watch with Jesus.
 Tara asks Gabriel if he's still a priest, and confesses that she lied to Denise, that she'd been involved in an attack on another human community before, and didn't like it.
 Gabriel and Jesus comfort her by saying that her love for Denise is her reason to fight.

 While Sasha and Abraham are occupied by a locked door, a Savior walks in on them and slices Abraham with a knife.
 Sasha stabs him but the man defiantly pulls a fire alarm.
 Carol and Maggie, keeping watch opposite Tara and Gabriel, hear the alarm but Carol, who was angry about Maggie being on the raid and insisted on accompanying her, blocks Maggie and tells her to stay out of the fight.
 Tara and Jesus send Andy to return Craig to the Hilltop to keep their deal alive and make sure the Hilltop isn't blamed for the attack.
 Jesus, however, dons his mask and goes in, claiming the Saviors won't see him.

 Rick uses suppressive fire from an assault rifle to kill three Saviors descending a stairway.
 Aaron kills another and is then saved by Rosita.
 Tara and Gabriel gun-down Saviors who attempt to flee the building.
 The action reaches a climax as the attackers try to find the Savior's armory.
 Abraham busts down a locked door and discovers a small marijuana grow-room.
 Aaron forces another door open and finds a supply closet.
 Glenn and Heath find the armory and pick up assault rifles to shoot full-auto through its door at their pursuers; they are shocked at the carnage they have caused and a wounded Savior points a handgun at Glenn but is killed by the timely arrival of Jesus.
 In the end, Rick's side suffer no casualties.

 When there is full daylight, Tara and Heath depart on a planned scavenger run.
 Morgan, back at Alexandria, busily welds bars together to make a detention cell.
-While Michonne wonders which of the corpses might be Negan, Rick's group stop a last Savior attempting to escape by motorcycle — Daryl's which had been stolen earlier.
-Daryl is beating the man when a female voice comes over the Savior's walkie-talkie ordering them to lower their weapons, saying that they have Carol and Maggie.
+While Michonne wonders which of the corpses might be Negan, Rick's group stop a last Savior named Primo attempting to escape by motorcycle — Daryl's which had been stolen earlier.
+Daryl is beating the man, demanding on where he got his bike when a female voice comes over the Savior's walkie-talkie ordering them to lower their weapons, saying that they have Carol and Maggie as hostages.